-This paper analyses how dynamic capabilities are enacted in micro-enterprises and what role different parties and managerial time allocation play in this enactment.
-Drawing upon three in-depth case studies of micro-enterprises, we make three theoretical contributions.
-First, after arguing that micro-enterprises are likely to enact individual or group level dynamic managerial capabilities rather than organisation-level dynamic capabilities, we counter Teece’s warnings about the vulnerable nature of dynamic managerial capabilities.
-Second, we identify how managers’ allocation of their own time is a core micro-foundation of dynamic managerial capabilities and show how failure to allocate time to capability enactment can lead to capability vulnerability.
-Third, we introduce the notion of ‘self-damaging dynamic managerial capabilities’; these being capabilities that damage established micro-foundations.
+This article analyses how dynamic capabilities are enacted in micro-enterprises and what role different parties and managerial time allocation play in this enactment.
+Drawing upon three indepth case studies of micro-enterprises, we make three theoretical contributions.
+First, after arguing that micro-enterprises are likely to enact individual- or group-level dynamic managerial capabilities rather than organisation-level dynamic capabilities, we counter Teece’s warnings about the vulnerable nature of dynamic managerial capabilities.
+Second, we identify that how managers allocate their own time, is a core micro-foundation of dynamic managerial capabilities; we illustrate that failure to allocate time to capability enactment can lead to capability vulnerability.
+Finally, we introduce the notion of ‘self-damaging dynamic managerial capabilities’ – these being capabilities that damage established micro-foundations.